brandono7/DSA4264_Geospatial/Report.md

 In the **processed_data/bus_stops_with_nearest_mrt_data.csv** file, for each row, we have the distance of the nearest MRT/LRT station for each MRT/LRT line and the names of these MRT/LRT stations.
 E.g. We have 1 row of the output data here.
 The nearest CCL MRT station to the bus stop is Bras Basah MRT and the distance between them is 593 metres.

 After the processing of our data, we run the **Bus Algorithm.ipynb** script.
 In this script, we read in the bus routes data from **data/bus_routes.csv** and the **bus_stops_with_nearest_mrt_data.csv**.
-It performs the following algorithm to obtain the nearest distance to each MRT/LRT line from every bus stop within a bus route service:
+It performs the following algorithm to obtain the nearest median distance to each MRT/LRT line from every bus stop within a bus route service:

 ```
 hashmap_bus_line = {}